Nathan-Froeh/BYOB/README.md

 ```

 https://pure-stream-85311.herokuapp.com/api/v1/newtype<br/>
-add a new type of pokemon
+Add a new type of pokemon, type must be made before pokemon can be assigned a new type

   example body
   ```